Swiftair Flight 5960: Investigation

 Acting Minister of National Defence Laurynas Kasčiūnas said that no signs indicating a sabotage have been identified in its preliminary stages.
 The Lithuanian special services briefed that there had been no indications of foul play.

 This accident is being investigated by the Transport Accident and Incident Investigation Division of the Ministry of Justice of Lithuania, with assistance of investigators from Spain, Germany and the United States.
 The safety investigation authority of Spain sent two investigators and the Federal Ministry for Digital and Transport of Germany sent four experts from the German Federal Bureau of Aircraft Accident Investigation to Lithuania to assist in the investigation.
 The National Transportation Safety Board (NTSB) sent a team of US investigators from the NTSB, Boeing, and the US Federal Aviation Administration (FAA) to Lithuania to assist with the investigation.
 The Lithuanian Ministry of Justice also notified the International Civil Aviation Organization (ICAO), the European Union Aviation Safety Agency (EASA), the European Commission and the FAA about the accident.

 A Beechcraft King Air 350 calibration and inspection aircraft of the Polish Air Navigation Service was also employed to check the guidance and navigational systems of Vilnius airport after the crash.
 Both flight recorders (CVR and FDR) were found on the same day at around 11:30.
 Lithuanian authorities announced that an inspection of the crash site will be held in the next two to three days, and that after it the wreckage of the plane will be removed.
 Due to the lack of a suitable laboratory in Lithuania, the flight recorders were to be sent to Germany for analysis.
 Lithuanian president Gitanas Nausėda also visited the crash site.
 On 29 November, the wreckage of the plane and its cargo were removed from the crash site and taken to a hangar, where they will be analysed during the investigation.

 On 20 December, the Lithuanian justice ministry, citing police investigations and analysis of the flight recorders, announced that it had found no "unlawful interference" in the crash.

 On 26 March 2025, the Prosecutor General's Office of Lithuania, citing pretrial investigations, stated that a human error was the likely cause of the crash, adding that the hydraulic systems responsible for deploying the aircraft's flaps were disabled.
 Lithuanian prosecutors also asked the Spanish authorities to serve a notice of suspicion to the pilot, who was by then being treated in Spain.

 On 31 March 2025, the Transport Accident and Incident Investigation Division released an interim report.
 The report stated that the flaps were in the retracted position and that the flight crew had switched to the wrong air traffic control frequency before the crash.

+On 18 November 2025, the Transport Accident and Incident Investigation Division released an interim statement.
+It stated that "approaching the anniversary of the accident, the investigation still continues due to the complexity of the accident.
+The final report is expected to be prepared over the course of the next few months."